berenbums/seafile-ec2-s3-terraform/README.md

 Seafile is installed using an [nginx](https://www.nginx.com/) webserver and a [MariaDB](https://mariadb.org/) database.
 The [s3fs-fuse](https://github.com/s3fs-fuse/s3fs-fuse) project is used to mount the S3 bucket to the instance, so it can be used as data store.

-The following resources will be created:
+The following AWS resources will be created:
 - Amazon Linux 2-based EC2 instance hosting the Seafile server and serving the front end
 - Amazon S3 bucket for back end
 - VPC/Security Group configuration
-- Route53 record to access the front end
+- Route 53 record to access the front end
 - IAM role to give S3 permissions to the EC2 instance.

 In addition to that, this project includes: